idk-wdym/tirtletanknew-copy/Plan.md

-# EconViz Local — Plan.md (PRD, v1.1)
+# Code2Video Local — Plan.md (PRD, v1.2)

-Minimal local project that turns an economics prompt into a ≤2‑min 1080p30 video via Manim, with Gemini storyboard and optional ElevenLabs TTS — now also emits a self-contained Manim render script you can download and rerun.
+Minimal local project that turns an arbitrary creative brief into a ready-to-run Manim script via an LLM, renders a ≤2‑min 1080p30 video locally, and exposes the script + video for download.
+The LLM now returns full Python code rather than a constrained economics storyboard, which lets the app cover any subject matter the prompt (and system prompt) specify.

 ---

 ## 0) One-paragraph summary

-Build a tiny, single-user local app that accepts an economics prompt, asks Gemini for a compact, time-coded storyboard (≤6 beats) in a tiny DSL, renders a Manim scene (axes + S/D lines + labels + equilibrium) to 1920×1080@30fps MP4, optionally synthesizes TTS with ElevenLabs, muxes with FFmpeg, and saves both `./media/<slug>.mp4` and `./media/<slug>.json`.
-New: The app also generates a single-file Manim script (e.g., `./exports/<slug>.py`) that reproduces the exact video from the saved storyboard, plus an optional ZIP bundle for convenience.
-The HTML page links to the MP4 and the code artifact(s).
-Everything runs locally on macOS, no DB/Redis/Celery/frameworks.
+Build a tiny, single-user local app that accepts any creative prompt, feeds it (plus a configurable system prompt) to an LLM, captures the returned Python/Manim script, and renders the resulting animation to a local 1080p30 MP4.
+The script is saved under `./exports/<slug>.py`, zipped for convenience, and the rendered MP4 is stored in `./media/<slug>.mp4` for immediate download via the UI.
+Everything runs locally on macOS with no external services beyond the chosen LLM.

 ---

 ## 1) Goals & Non-Negotiables

-Primary goal: Local generation of short economics explainer videos with accurate on-screen labeling and coarse A/V sync.
+Primary goal: Local generation of short, high-resolution videos from arbitrary prompts by letting an LLM author full Manim scripts that we execute on-device.

-Non-negotiables (unchanged + new):
+Non-negotiables (updated):
 - 1080p30 output, ≤120s.
-- Tools: manim, ffmpeg, uvicorn (local).
+- Tools: Manim CLI, ffmpeg/ffprobe (for probing only), uvicorn (local only).
-- Tiny project (see §4).
-- Collision-aware labels; S/D; equilibrium with dashed helpers.
-- Save `./media/<slug>.mp4` and `./media/<slug>.json`.
+- Save `./media/<slug>.mp4` plus the raw script `./exports/<slug>.py`; ZIP bundle optional but recommended.
-- New: Also save `./exports/<slug>.py` (self-contained Manim script).
-Optional `./exports/<slug>.zip` (contains `.py`, `.json`, and a small README snippet).
-UI exposes download links.
+- Never execute scripts that lack the configured Scene name; keep instructions deterministic and side-effect free (no network/file IO beyond Manim basics).
+- UI exposes links to the MP4, script, and ZIP bundle, plus shows the generated code inline.

+> Legacy sections below still describe the earlier econ-specific storyboard flow; keep them for historical reference until we fully rewrite the remainder of the doc.

 ---